Skip to main content

 This season showed us that even the magnificent Professor could fail.
 He is a brilliant person and studied the plan to the tiniest detail.
 Yet, didn’t verify the existence of a panic room?
 Sure, it wasn’t in the official plans.
 However, shouldn’t they be suspicious that it had to be a way to protect the governador if something goes wrong?

 The Professor is the brain of everything, but his power and omnipresence slightly decrease this season.
-Most of the time, he is not the one solving everything and motivating the group anymore.
+Most of the time, he is no longer the one solving everything and motivating the group.
 He is an outside witness, full of frustration.
 He is more human.

 Unnecessary

-Like any other show, not everything is perfect in Money Heist.
+Like any other show, Money Heist isn't perfect.
 The shooting with Gandia was absurd.
 Who is he?
 How can he escape all the bullets?
 How is it possible that no one was able to wound him?
 That was a non-credible scene.
 Unnecessary.

-Talking about unnecessary thins, what is Arturo still doing there?
-He contributes nothing to the development of the story.
+Talking about unnecessary things, what is Arturo (Enrique Arce) still doing there?
+He contributes nothing to the story's development.
 Arturo was trying to instigate the hostages to do something, to fight back, which was quite funny if we consider how much of a coward he was.
 Anyway, he fails.
 He is not interesting.
 He is just an annoying, disgusting character.
 Can anyone kill him, please?

 Plot-twists

 La Casa de Papel can’t stop surprising us.
-Berlin is one of the most beloved characters, and the writers keep finding a way for him to remain in the show.
+Berlin (Pedro Alonso) is one of the most beloved characters, and the writers keep finding ways to keep him in the show.
 He always surprises us, and it is a high point in any scene.

 The last episode was fantastic.
 I loved it.
 But how are you going to sleep now?
 One year of waiting for the next season?
 It has to be a next season, right?